 Otitis Media

-Otitis media usually resolves within 3-7 days without antibiotics.
-If systemically unwell consider admission.
+Otitis media usually resolves within 3 to 7 days without antibiotics.
+Systemically unwell may need admission.

 Sinusitis

-Sinusitis usually last 2-3 weeks and resolves without treatment.
+Sinusitis is usually viral.
+Only around 2% of acute sinusitis is bacterial.
+Sinusitis typically last 2-3 weeks and resolves without treatment.